oonisim/AWS-CloudFormation/README.md

 ---------------------
 CF template to create a sample 3 tier system with the front-end Elastic Load Balancer spraying the requests to two web servers.

+* All instances are contained in a VPC.
+Only HTTP/S and SSH are allowed.
-* Security Groups are filtering accesses between the layers with inbound/outbound rules.
+* Security Groups filters connections between the layers with inbound/outbound rules.
-* Connections from inside the VPC go through the NAT gateway, hence no direct IP/socket exposures.
+* Connections from inside the VPC can go only through the NAT gateway, hence no direct IP/socket exposures.
-* NAT Gateway functions as the jump box into the instances in the VPC.
+* NAT Gateway functions as the jump box (only SSH from a specified IP allowed) to the instances in the VPC.

+Unless the known defaults (e.g 3306 for MySQL port), all configurable values are parameterised.
+HTTP/S outbound access is allowed from the instances via the NAT gateway.

 ![alt text](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/DL.png)

 Stack Creation
 ---------------------
-Use **US EAST** regions.
+**US EAST** regions need to be used.

 1. In the CloudFormation, [create a new stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new).
 2. Uplooad the DL3Tier.awscf.json template file.